 About Children’s International Pediatrics in Slidell, LA

 We are more than just a pediatric clinic; we are a family committed to providing our patients with the best pediatric care available.
-At Children’s International Medical Group, we have both the children’s and their parent’s best interests at heart, our office provides a relaxing atmosphere with state-of-the-art equipment and facilities.
+At Children’s International Medical Group, we have both the children’s and their parent’s best interests at heart.
 We promote physical and emotional well-being through comprehensive and personalized medical care and maintain an active role in each of the communities we serve.
 Call anytime during clinic hours to schedule an appointment with a pediatrician or nurse practitioner.

 Family-Centered Pediatric Clinics

 At Children’s International Medical Group, healthcare is synonymous with family.
 Once you and your child walk through the clinic doors, you are home and we are here to take care of you the same way we would take care of our own family members.

 We offer a large variety of preventative, primary, and specialty care services to ensure that your child receives thorough health care.
 For more information about the comprehensive medical services we offer, see our pediatric services page.

 We are committed to making a difference in your child’s life by offering exceptional patient care in a nurturing and professional environment to our patients, parents, and the communities we serve.

 Our vision is to be the number one choice for pediatric services.

 Frequently Asked Questions About Pediatricians And Nurse Practitioners

 What Is A Pediatrician?